 You must scroll with the arrow down key and select the appropriate choice.

 - Transactions starting with the same text (if any)

 - Elements containing the entered text anywhere.
 For example the account 1000 cash will be shown by the program as soon as you type 10 or just "cash".

-Some columns are associated with certain actions that can be executed with the Execute command (from the Edit menu) or relative touch key, as indicated in the information window.
+Some columns are associated with certain actions that can be executed with the Execute command (from the Edit menu) or relative touch key (F6 or Cmd +F6 for Apple computers) as indicated in the information window.